mattyImry/Mountain-Gear_MS4-Code-Institute/README.md

 * Any User can see confirmations / error messages when completing actions on the website.
 * Any User can receive confirmation emails for order when compliting order form during checkout.
 * The register user can save delivery information safely.
-* The admin can modify , edit and remove products / categries via admin page.
+* The admin can modify, edit and remove products / categories via admin page.
 * The products and user information will be strored in a Sql type database.

 ### **_Features to be implemented_**